Skip to main content

 #

 Apart from the usual content types supported by markdown, such as visuals or code blocks, you can use other content types enabled by Hugo shortcodes.
-This section briefly introduces them.
+This section briefly introduces the most relevant shortcodes implemented on the Espressif Developer Portal.

-If you need other types of content, either create a discussion on GitHub or offer a PR with the required functionality.
+If you need other content types or shortcodes implemented, either create a discussion on GitHub or offer a PR with the required functionality.
 It will be very much appreciated!

 Images